15 best afternoon tea sandwich ideas

-Put together a mouth-watering assortment of sensational sandwiches for your afternoon tea spread.
-From delicate finger food to open-faced sandwiches, satisfying stacks and chunky rolls, we have something for everyone.
+Put together an assortment of sensational sandwiches for your afternoon tea spread.
+From delicate finger sandwiches to open-faced rye breads and chunky rolls, we have something for everyone.

-Get to grips with every part of your menu and select your favourites from our afternoon tea recipes to fill your plates.
+Select your favourites from our afternoon tea recipes to fill your plates.
 We have it all covered; from scones and sweets to savoury bites and drinks.
+Plus, check out our easy sandwich fillings and browse our collection of sandwich recipes for more inspiration.

 Top afternoon tea sandwich tips

-- Providing a meaty, veggie and a vegan option is the best way to cover all your bases.
+• Providing a meaty, vegetarian and a vegan option is the best way to cover all your bases.

 Give the classic soft cheese and cucumber a facelift with a sprinkling of chives and refreshing mint flavour.
-With a couple of simple ingredients and some snazzy presentation, turn this standard sarnie into something special.
+With a couple of simple ingredients and some smart presentation, you can turn this standard sarnie into something special.
 Prefer to stick to the traditional?
 Try our soft cheese & cucumber fingers.

 You just can't beat a club.
 This hearty sandwich is chock full of creamy hummus, slices of avocado and sweet cherry tomatoes.
 With a handful of peppery rocket, this versatile veggie sandwich is filling and packed with texture.
 Try using red pepper hummus for a flavourful mix-up.